 Army conducts flag march in Assam's Sonitpur after clashes over Ram temple celebration

-The Army on Thursday conducted a flag march in the troubled areas of Sonitpur district, which witnessed clashes between two communities after a bike rally was organized by Bajrang Dal activists to celebrate the groundbreaking ceremony for the Ram temple in Ayodhya, officials said.
+The Army conducted a flag march in the troubled areas of Sonitpur district, which witnessed clashes between two communities following a bike rally by Bajrang Dal activists to celebrate the groundbreaking ceremony for the Ram temple in Ayodhya, officials said.
 An indefinite curfew has been clamped in areas under the jurisdictions of Thelamara and Dhekiajuli police stations in the district, they said.

-Sonitpur Additional Superintendent of Police, Numal Mahata, told PTI that Army personnel conducted a flag march on the district administration's request.
+Sonitpur Additional Superintendent of Police, Numal Mahata, told PTI on Thursday that Army personnel conducted a flag march during midnight in the areas under Thelamara police station on the district administration's request.
 "We have already detained two persons for questioning.

 There was no report of any untoward incident since last night.
 The situation is fully under control," he said.